muka/js-tagging/README.md

 # tagging

-A tagging library for node js with children support
+A javascript tagging library to handle generic tags tree

 ```
 var tag = new Tag('myobject');